Fundera by Nerdwallet provides an easy way to match with appropriate lenders and loans.

 While many of the negative reviews seem legitimate, there are many, many more positive reviews.
 So it’s not unheard of to have a bad experience with Fundera, but odds are―at least according to previous customers―you’ll have a good one.

-Fundera’s business lending marketplace can let you get and compare loan offers with just one application.
+Fundera by Nerdwallet’s business lending marketplace can let you get and compare loan offers with just one application.
 Its dedicated loan specialists can make the process even easier, giving you guidance as you apply for business financing.

 While we don’t love Fundera’s lack of transparency around the time it takes to get loan offers or its shotgun approach to other business products, it’s still a very good, very solid online marketplace.